m-labs/artiq/doc/manual/developing_a_ndsp.rst

 Certain devices (such as the PDQ2) may still perform real-time operations by having certain controls physically connected to the core device (for example, the trigger and frame selection signals on the PDQ2).
 For handling such cases, parts of the support infrastructure may be kernels executed on the core device.

 .. seealso::
-    Some NDSPs for particular devices are already been made available.
-They are listed in this manual on the page :doc:`list_of_ndsps`.
+    Some NDSPs for particular devices have already been written and made available to the public.
+A (non-exhaustive) list can be found on the page :doc:`list_of_ndsps`.

 Components of a NDSP
 --------------------